Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: III. Derivation of the Majorana-Schwinger distribution function

-In the previous section, we examined in detail the combinatorics of the Majorana gas.
+In the previous section, we examined in detail the combinatorics of the Majorana-Schwinger gas.
 Here, we examine the physical consequences of such a statistical theory.
-Our goal is to find a form of the Majorana distribution function for use in the development of the Majorana thermodynamics.
+Our goal is to find a form of the Majorana-Schwinger distribution function for use in the development of the Majorana thermodynamics.

-We begin by expressing Eqn. \eqref{16} in terms of the density $n_j=N_j/G_j$ and taking the continuum limit: \begin{widetext}
+We begin by expressing Eqn. \eqref{16} in terms of the density $n_j=N_j/G_j$ and taking the continuum limit: